 |Canonization||Canonized by Pope Benedict XV on May 13 1920|

 St Margaret Mary Alacoque’s parents were Claude and Philiberte Lamyn Alacoque who lived in L’Hautecour, Burgundy, France.

 Margaret Mary Alacoque was the only daughter and had several brothers.
 She was so committed to the Blessed Sacrament and wanted so much to be in isolation and prayer instead of playing with her friends.

-When her father died, a relative withheld their family assets and wealth and they were pushed to poverty.
-She consoled herself by her persistent visits to her local Church to pray before the Blessed Sacrament.
+When her father died, a relative withheld their family assets and wealth and they were pushed into poverty.
+She consoled herself with her persistent visits to her local Church to pray before the Blessed Sacrament.

-The family’s wealth was restored when she was 17 years.
+The family’s wealth was restored when she was 17 years old.
 Her mother, with the hope that she would get a husband, encouraged her to socialize a lot.
-Out of obedience, Alacoque started going out for social events and dances with her brothers.
+Out of obedience, Alacoque started going out to social events and dances with her brothers.

 After returning from a party one night, Alacoque experienced a vision of Jesus Christ.
 Jesus reprimanded her for forgetting Him and also forgetting the vow she made to the Blessed Virgin Mary.
 Jesus, however, reassured her of the immense love he had for her.